 You've done your best but now the letters on your jersey are curling up and peeling away.
 What to do?

-Use just the edge of your iron - never the entire flat bottom surface - and over the white paper press just the edge of the curling letter.
+Use just the tip of your iron - never the entire flat bottom surface - and over the white paper, press just the edge of the curling letter.
 Begin slowly, with a very short pressing time.
 Just tap the edge of the iron and the edge of the paper covered letter for a few seconds.
 Gradually increase the time until you see the letters are sticking again to the fabric.
 Never allow the iron to actually touch the plastic or you'll have a melted mess on your iron and jersey.
 Leave the jersey flat on the ironing board until it is completely cool.

 If you have accidentally put your jersey in the dryer on high heat (as one reader did) and the letters have melted together, follow these instructions to attempt to separate the letters and restore them as much as possible.